ArouG/musiXMLparse/README.md

           'end'    <=> last syllabe of word
           'begin'  <=> first syllabe of word
           'middle' <=> syllabe between 'begin' and 'end'

   nota : if all lyrics from musicXML are 'single', musicXMLparse try to make them words

+# attention :
+    musicXMLparse can't deal with changement of tempo inside one measure : only one tempo at the beginning of each measure

 # test
 musicXMLparse in application : https://aroug.eu/MyKaraOk/